polymorphismus/cv_review/README.md

     -   technical skills
     -   domain relevance
     -   seniority and experience level
-    -   wording and positioning quality
+    -   recency and relevance of experience
+    -   requirements coverage (must-haves/nice-to-haves)
+    -   ATS keyword match
+4.  **Weight Generation** A dedicated agent produces dynamic weights based on the role type and requirements.
-4.  **Centralized Scoring** A dedicated scoring agent:
+5.  **Centralized Scoring** A dedicated scoring agent:
     -   aggregates all evaluation signals
     -   computes the final match score
-    -   generates a structured explanation
+    -   generates a structured explanation and recommendation
-5.  **Decision Routing** A decision agent determines whether:
-    -   the CV is already a strong match
-    -   a rewrite is recommended
-    -   the position is not relevant
+6.  **Decision Routing** The user is prompted to decide whether to rewrite the CV.
-6.  **Conditional Rewrite (Optional)** If the user approves rewriting:
+7.  **Conditional Rewrite (Optional)** If the user approves rewriting:
-    -   only weak sections are rewritten
-    -   the full CV is reassembled into a consistent updated version
+    -   an optimized CV is generated
+    -   a feedback loop refines the output
+    -   a DOCX is exported at the end

 ------------------------------------------------------------------------